Interreg: Strand C: interregional cooperation

 Strand C covers the interregional co-operation programme (INTERREG IVC) and 3 networking programmes (URBACT II, INTERACT II and ESPON).
 Each programme covers all 27 Member States of the EU.
-ESPON (European Spatial Planning Observation Network) covers 31 states; Liechtenstein, Norway, Iceland and Switzerland are included as well.
+ESPON, the European Spatial Planning Observation Network, covers 31 states; Liechtenstein, Norway, Iceland and Switzerland are included as well.
 They provide a framework for exchanging experience between regional and local bodies in different countries.
 Strand C has an ERDF contribution of 445 million euros.
 The non-EU countries contribute fully their shares to these programs.